 “No gas, right?” he asked.
 “This is the car that uses no gas?”

-I nodded and shouted across my lane that the Mirai uses only hydrogen fuel.
+I nodded and shouted out my window that the Mirai uses only hydrogen fuel.

 “No gas!” he said again.
 “I love it!”
 He then gestured toward the gridlock with his hand, I guess implying that the 91’s endless congestion of diesel trucks and cars and pickups and SUVs are all burning fossil fuels and that we’re all breathing those fumes.